CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

     // but for other cases there will not always be a description of the error console.log("The function failed with description : " + didFail);
 });
-// If confused It is always best to consult CAMAAInitializer.m
+// If confused It is always best to consult CAMAAInitializer.m or CAMAAInitalizer.java
   // to see the actual implementation
   ```

 ---
 ---

+### Notes

+  - Only few SDK methods are implemented in Android

 ### Todos

  - Write more Tests
- - Add android support
+ - Add remaining Android SDK methods
  - Make error reporting more descriptive